victor-canta/Google-Capstone/README.md

 Finally, I utilized the cleaned and filtered data to create multiple pie charts, bar charts, line charts, and several other visualizations.
 In order to clearly communicate the most important insights, I summarized them via a dashboard which can be found on my portfolio website.

+Please read the "Insights" page for my interpretation of the data.